 Sutil: I don’t see a big point in talking to Maldonado, he’s on a different planet 19 November, 2013 Adrian Sutil’s race in Austin ended on lap one after contact with Pastor Maldonado Pastor Maldonado’s future in Formula 1 was the subject of renewed conjecture following his high-speed collision with Adrian Sutil in Sunday’s United States Grand Prix.
 The moody Venezuelan had already stirred up discussion over his on-track value to a team – despite bringing $40 million in sponsorship with him – after accusing Williams of sabotage on Saturday.
 With a massive sponsorship deal to offer, he is effectively in a position to buy one of the remaining available seats on next season’s grid despite a reputation as an often dangerous driver.
 That reputation, once tarnished by a series of collisions and rows, took a new blow when he was accused of steering his Williams into Sutil’s Force India on the back straight during the opening lap.
 The collision sent the German into the barriers, wrecking his car and ending his race.
 “On a very big straight, with a lot of space left and right, for some reason I got a hit on the left tyre in the middle of the straight and lost the car,” said Sutil afterwards.
 Adrian Sutil’ and Pastor Maldonado side-by-side moments before contact “It was very shocking.
 You’d never believe something like that, but it happened.
 There was no reason to be so close.
 I was on my line and I didn’t do anything different.
 “I was staying straight with my steering wheel and to the left and right there was a lot of space.
 I don’t understand why someone then hits you.
 “There’s like an emergency area around him – you have to give room for two cars, not just one….
 What happened today could have ended differently.
 It was around 300 kph, touching on the rear tyre – I could have rolled.”
 “There were still five or six behind.
 We want to get out of these cars alive – you need to think a little bit sometimes.”
 Maldonado, whose F1 career has been punctuated by erratic performances and similar crashes, is currently looking for a new team in a competitive late-season drivers’ market.
 He has always appeared to be a man who behaves as if he is insulated by the massive sponsorship package he has to offer from Venezuela’s state-owned oil company.
 Adrian Sutil’s damaged Force India is returned to the pits in Austin Typically, Maldonado blamed Sutil for their accident, “It was quite strange.
 I didn’t expect that contact from Sutil.
 We were side by side and I was losing a little bit on the straight because he was moving past.
 “He either didn’t see me or was thinking he was already fully ahead.
 My front wing was there and we touched.
 “I have nothing against him and it is very difficult to see when the cars are side by side.
 Sometimes it’s happened to me in the past, as well, but it’s nothing really important.”
 The Latin American’s arrogant dismissal of the incident infuriated Sutil, “Whenever you get close to him, he brakes 50 metres later than everyone else – and he’s sometimes over the limit.
 “It’s more dangerous to drive against certain drivers.
 Of course, many drivers have had incidents with him.
 I think for him to back off sometimes a little bit would be quite good – it gets to a stage where it could be dangerous.”
 Asked if he intended to discuss the incident with Maldonado, Sutil scoffed at the prospect.
 “I don’t see a big point in talking to him.
 I’ve tried it several times, but he’s on a different planet.
 In the incident at Spa, he went straight into Paul (di Resta) and then said it was his fault – no, for me, it is done and over.”
-(AFP Related NewsPerez has grandstand named after him for US GPForce India: We leave the U.S. without the results we thought were possibleForce India: A mixed Qualifying result for the teamForce India: Both drivers have yet to find the optimum balanceForce India previews the Unites states Grand Prix in AustinForce India: It was important to outscore WilliamsForce India: Priority is to pick up pointsForce India: Not the easiest day of practice for usUnited States GP: Force India previews AustinForce India: Sometimes this is how motorsport is mark Get rid of Mal- functioning Maldonado before he kills an innocent F1 Driver !!
+(AFP Related NewsPerez has grandstand named after him for US GPForce India: We leave the U.S. without the results we thought were possibleForce India: A mixed Qualifying result for the teamForce India: Both drivers have yet to find the optimum balanceForce India previews the Unites states Grand Prix in AustinForce India: It was important to outscore WilliamsForce India: Priority is to pick up pointsForce India: Not the easiest day of practice for usUnited States GP: Force India previews AustinForce India: Good to see the team recover some ground mark Get rid of Mal- functioning Maldonado before he kills an innocent F1 Driver !!
 40 million dollars would not bring back the lost driver or would it ? ?
 Spartacus Hey Chrastor, we all know you’re reading this.
 If you’re so proud of your dear country, Venezuela, just know that you’re giving it a BAD NAME!
 You can advertise all you want on every panel of your car and we won’t visit Venezuela as long as you continue to be this arrogant and stuck up.
 You bring shame to your country.
 McLarenfan Pastor Maldonado the every lap NUTCASE Lakmal I really hope Lotus will sign Hulk instead of this nut case.
 Max I remember watching this nut job crash very hard in to cars that had crashed he hit them at full speed even though the race had been stop because of the crash he ignored the red flags makes one wonder how he got his super licence. paste this in to utube kt5nt7IdyPs matt I just watched that video. what an idiot!
 McLarenfan I saw that ages ago and then I couldn’t see how he got in to F1.
 Plus the fact that he maimed a marshal at Monaco got banned for life then as money talked it was reduced, yet the nut job still hasn’t learned he is a candidate for the mental wards!
 I see him being behind the wheel of a car and killing someone will the FIA then take responsibility for granting him a licence!!!
 The Pessimist Is Sutil trying to save his skin considering Hulkenberg is more or less certain to rejoin Force India? watch the video closely and assess yourselves honestly,it was Adrian who was weaving to the left and Maldonado had nowhere to go resulting in the collision and for a change that was not due to Maldonado’s driving.